Monroe, Washington: Economy

 Aerial view of Monroe from the south, including the Monroe Correctional Complex, Evergreen State Fairgrounds, and Fryelands industrial area.

 Monroe has an estimated workforce population of 7,644 residents and an unemployment rate of 7.2 percent as of 2015.
 Only 15 percent of employed residents work within city limits, while the rest commute to other cities for work.
 The most common locations for jobs employing Monroe residents are in Seattle (15%), Everett (9%), Redmond (9%), Bellevue (8%), and Kirkland (4%).
 The average one-way commute for the city's workers was approximately 30.8 minutes in 2015; 75 percent of commuters drove alone to their workplace, while 14 percent carpooled and 3 percent used public transit.
 The most common occupations for Monroe residents are in the education and health care sector (19%), followed by manufacturing (15%), retail (13%), and professional fields (12%).

 The city of Monroe has 9,466 jobs, primarily employing residents from within the city and in smaller communities to the east.
 The city's largest employer is the Washington State Department of Corrections, which operates the Monroe Correctional Complex and provides more than 1,100 jobs.
 Other large employers include the Monroe School District, the Cadman quarry, the Evergreen State Fair, EvergreenHealth Monroe, and large retailers.
 The city also has a large industrial park in the Fryelands area that was established in the 1990s and was fully developed by 2008, providing 24 percent of jobs in the city and 2.2 e6sqft of space.
 The largest non-industrial job sectors include professional services, government, and retail, particularly big-box stores along the U.S. Route 2 corridor.

 Demographics

-Monroe is the ninth largest city in Snohomish County by population, with an estimated 20,209 residents in 2021.
+Monroe is the tenth largest city in Snohomish County by population, with 19,699 people counted in the 2020 U.S. census.
 It has a large Hispanic and Latino population that trends higher than the rest of the county.
 The city's population grew rapidly in the years after it incorporated in 1902, but leveled off under 2,000 until the 1970s.
 Suburban development following the completion of State Route 522 and expansion of U.S. Route 2 caused large increases in Monroe's population, peaking in the 1990s and early 2000s.
 The inmate population at the Monroe Correctional Complex has been included in census statistics since 1996.
 Over 65 percent of homes in Monroe are single-family detached structures, while over 15 percent are multi-family residential units.